autoplot/documentation/javadoc/org/autoplot/pdsppi/PDSPPIDataSource.md

-# org.autoplot.pdsppi.PDSPPIDataSourceRead data from PDS PPI, using their web interface.
-Data is communicated
+# org.autoplot.pdsppi.PDSPPIDataSource

- in VOTABLEs.
+Read data from PDS PPI, using their web interface.
+Data is communicated in VOTABLEs.

 ***
 <a name="MAX_BUNDLE_COUNT"></a>
 # MAX_BUNDLE_COUNT